Driving continuous improvement: the 5S

 Results and measurement of 5S effectiveness

-Key success metrics include the time required to complete warehouse operations, such as the time taken to find goods and pick an order.
-We also track the number of errors in goods location, measured in terms of items and orders processed per employee per shift.
+Key success metrics include the time required to complete warehouse operations, such as the time to find goods and pick an order.
+We also track the number of errors in goods location, measured in items and orders processed per employee per shift.
 These metrics provide insight into the impact of 5S on warehouse performance and help guide further improvements.

 Sustaining 5S and supporting continuous improvement